WSaffery/SUMO2021/readme.md

 ## INSTALLATION
 1. Clone this repository onto a Windows system.
-2. Ensure you have Python 3.7+ installed.
+2. Ensure you have Python 3.7+ installed (and your PATH environment variables set appropriately).
+3. Ensure [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) version 14.0 or greater is installed on your system.
-3. Run ./setup.ps1 script to create the virtual environment and install all dependencies.
+4. Run ./setup.ps1 script in a PowerShell terminal to create the virtual environment and install all dependencies.
-4. Add your code to the user.py file.
+5. Add your code to the user.py file.

+## RUNNING THE SIMULATION
+1. Ensure your virtual environment is activated (you've either run **setup.ps1** in the same terminal session, or you've activated it yourself with `.\env\Scripts\activate`).
+2. Run `python main.py` to start the simulation.